codetunez/mock-devices/README.md

 # mock-devices v6 Beta (Desktop Edition)
-Use mock-devices to create fake/mock devices that connect to an Azure IoT Hub.
-The devices can send and receive data like a physical device would.
-The Beta brings support for Azure IoT Edge device modules.
+Use mock-devices to create simulated devices and simulated Edge modules that connect to an Azure IoT Hub.
+The devices/modules support D2C/C2D scenarios using the device SDK

 This is the desktop edition of mock-devices which is a cross platform (Windows or OSX) Electron app.
-To use the Docker version, visit this repo [mock-devices DE](http://github.com/codetunez/mock-devices-de)
+To use the Docker version, visit this repo [mock-devices DE](http://github.com/codetunez/mock-devices-de) To see how to use mock-devices for Edge visit this repro [mock-devices-edge](http://github.com/codetunez/mock-devices-edge)

 #### First time running the app - One Time Install and Build
 From a command prompt navigate to the folder where the repo was sync'd.
 Perform the following command.